DNTD-Dynamics/dntd-dynamics-website/content/workshop/_index.md

 Camera-based collision detection fails in direct sunlight, low light, dust, and any time the obstacle is behind something else in frame.
 Lidar is expensive, mechanically complex, and has its own occlusion problems on manipulator arms in motion.

-mmWave radar has no moving parts, costs under $200, works in complete darkness, and doesn't care about dust or spray.
+mmWave radar has no moving parts, works in complete darkness, and doesn't care about dust or spray.
 The tradeoff is resolution — you get a sparse point cloud, not a photo.
 For collision detection and presence sensing on a robot arm, that's exactly the tradeoff you want.

 {{< figure src="/images/workshop/workshop-jetson.jpg" alt="Jetson Orin development setup" >}}